conan-io/docs/reference/conanfile/tools/microsoft.rst

 .. warning::

     These tools are still **experimental** (so subject to breaking changes) but with very stable syntax.
-    We encourage the usage of it to be prepared for Conan 2.0.
+    We encourage their usage to be prepared for Conan 2.0.

 .. _conan_tools_microsoft_msbuilddeps: